demetrios1/demetripapakostas.github.io/_posts/2022-09-18-causal_deep.md

 linear model for $\beta(X)$.
 More recently, advances in computer speed and a growing recognition of the complexity of many causal processes has spurred interest in nonparametric estimators of $\beta(X)$.
-To name a few examples, [@hahn2020bayesian] and [@hill2011bayesian] use Bayesian tree ensembles, [@wager2018estimation] use random forests, and [@farrell2020deep] use deep learning.
-The focus of this paper will be to compare the method introduced in [@farrell2020deep] to a novel architecture inspired by [@hahn2020bayesian] and a naive partition-based architecture.
+To name a few examples, {% cite hahn2020bayesian] and {% cite hill2011bayesian %} use Bayesian tree ensembles,  {% cite wager2018estimation] use random forests, and
+{% cite farrell2020deep] use deep learning.
+The focus of this paper will be to compare the method introduced in  {% cite farrell2020deep %} to a novel architecture inspired by  {% cite hahn2020bayesian %} and a naive partition-based architecture.

 ## Estimating CATE using Deep Learning

-We adapt the notation of [@farrell2020deep] slightly to fit the conventions used above.
+We adapt the notation of {% cite farrell2020deep %} slightly to fit the conventions used above.
 As in prior sections, our goal here is to estimate a causal effect of a binary treatment $Z$, on a continuous outcome $Y$.
 Since we are interested in the effect's heterogeneity, we